 Foreign governments like the United States and Canada needed to coordinate special rescue flights to evacuate their citizens out of Guatemala.
 An irony is that the United States never stopped their deportation flights, despite desperate pleas from Central American governments.

-With the entire tourism sector in Guatemala at a standstill, the losses that hotels, tour operators and local businesses are encrueing are piling up.
+With the entire tourism sector in Guatemala at a standstill, the losses of hotels, tour operators and local businesses are piling up.
 And so are the numbers of unemployed with no safety net underneath them.

 The bustling streets of Antigua resemble a ghost town.
 Boats that sail Lake Atitlán are docked with nowhere to go.
 The Tikal archeological site is closed and guarded by the military.
 Once bustling Mayan markets are empty and boarded up with many vendors left destitute.